jonnor/datascience-master/tip360/report.md

 ![Hardware architecture](./images/hw-blocks.png)

-`TODO: include power budget calculation`
+The microphone requires 0.5mA, the microcontroller typically 0.25 mA in always-listening mode.
+Amplifier and other is estimated to 0.10mA.
+This leaves 0.15mA average as the energy budget for data transmission.

 ![Bill of Materials](./images/bom.png)

+Total component cost is 84 USD, ~750 NOK.
-For a total cost of ~750 NOK, below the 1000 NOK target with some margin.
+This is below the 1000 NOK target with some margin.

 ## Power source

-`TODO: include calculations. power budget, battery size`

-Primarily battery-powered.
-Can run only on battery for 1 year+.
-Rechargeable.
+With a 1mA energy budget and minimum 1 year lifetime, the power source needs to supply 1mA@365 days = 8760 mAh.

+4x standard 18650 Li-ion have 4*3200 mAh = 12800 mAh capacity.
+After accounting for a 2.5% self-discharge per month this should be enough.

 ![4x 16850 Li-ion cells](./images/4x18650.jpg)

-The device can be charged using a standard USB charger via a Micro USB Type-B connector.
+By integrating a charging circuit, the device can be charged with common phone charger with Micro USB Type-B connector.
 Charging time is estimated to be 24 hours at 500mA.

 To optionally allow for a continious deployment without needing recharging,